Tej-Panchal/Calender-From-1800-to-3000-/README.md

 # Calender-From-1800-to-3000-
-This Project will give you a date of the 'Thanks Giving' and Your Birth-date.
+This Project will give you a date of the 'Thanks Giving' and Your Birth-date by using java code